Best LIVE Ammo Deals Online >>>

 Available Coupons

-Magpul’s front and rear sights are both built with a lightweight and durable polymer that can handle any wear and tear you throw at it without any major issues.
+Magpul’s front and rear sights are built from lightweight and durable polymer that can handle any wear and tear you throw at it without any major issues.

 As long as you’ve got a Picatinny rail system on your gun, you’ll have no problem mounting these BUIS in minutes.